AI-Riksarkivet/htrflow/docs/getting_started/pipeline.md

 ```

 Use the `htrflow pipeline` command to run a YAML pipeline:

 ```bash
 htrflow pipeline path/to/pipeline.yaml path/to/inputs
 ```

 The `path/to/inputs` should point to a single image (for example, `images/image0.jpg`) or a directory of images (for example, `images`).

 ### Python

-Pipelines can also be defined directly in Pyhton code.
+Pipelines can also be defined directly in python code.
 The above pipeline is equivalent to this code snippet:
 ```python
 from htrflow.pipeline import Pipeline from htrflow.volume import Collection